irext/iris-kit/README.md

 # IRIS Kit

-IRIS Kit is an opensource module of IRIS with IR remote control emitter and receiver.
+IRIS Kit is an open source module of IRIS with IR remote control emitter and receiver.
 It helps you to do the prototype verification of your smart hardware product.

 ## Connection
 <img src="https://irext-static.oss-cn-hangzhou.aliyuncs.com/iris-kit.png" width="240">